Hassan Diab: Premiership

 Diab was designated as the next prime minister succeeding Saad Hariri on 19 December 2019, amidst the protests that had caused Hariri's resignation.
-Diab's candidacy won the support of 69 members out of 128 of the Lebanese parliament, and his support came from parties that co-form the March 8 Alliance, namely the Hezbollah-allied parliamentary blocs, but did not receive the backing of parties from his own Sunni community.
+Diab's candidacy won the support of 69 members out of 128 of the Lebanese parliament, and his support came from parties that co-form the March 8 Alliance, and received the backing of 26% of Sunni votes.

 Diab is an independent, not vocally supporting any political group, and had a low public profile at the time of his appointment.

 Lebanon's new government was formed on 21 January 2020 after Diab and Parliament Speaker Nabih Berri met with President Michel Aoun.
 Diab then announced the new twenty-member cabinet made up of technocrats reporting that they would work on new election law, seeking an independent judiciary and the return of looted public funds.
-During the first session of the new cabinet, Diab announced that his first official visits would be to countries "in the Arab region, especially the Gulf".
+His cabinet included for the first time in the history of the Middle East and North Africa (MENA) region, which comprises 21 Arab countries, 30% women ministers including deputy prime minister, minister of defence, minister of Justice, and minister of labor.
+During the first session of the new cabinet, Diab made all the ministers sign an attestation that they will not be eligible to submit their nomination for parliamentary elections as well as lifting banking secrecy from their accounts, and announced that his first official visits would be to countries "in the Arab region, especially the Gulf".
 He said nothing about abiding by the reforms promised by Hariri and chose to maintain the ministry of information, which Hariri had promised to abolish.
 On 3 February, Diab signed the state budget for 2020, reducing spending by $700 million and on 6 February the cabinet approved a financial rescue plan to present to the parliament.